Things to keep in mind before you pitch

 How do I know a client isn’t just fishing for ideas to produce themselves?

-On Glimmer, we do our best to prevent this by not allowing clients to pitch if they don’t have an approved budget to commission the creators who send ideas.
+We do our best to prevent this by not allowing clients to pitch if they don’t have an approved budget to commission the creators who send ideas.
 Additionally, we edit briefs so that clients are more transparent about how they plan on using the creators’ ideas (and how they plan on hiring those creators if they like the pitch).

 Pitches can take a lot of time and effort.
 Can’t I just charge for that or ask for a scouting fee?